Study and Examination Rules

 Publication of Final Theses

-(4) The student may request postponement of the publication of the final thesis or part of it.
-The request is submitted to the Dean before the defence.
-The Dean decides to postpone the publication of the final thesis.
-He or she may authorize postponement of the publication of the final thesis, of its part or its annex, for a maximum of 3 years.
+(5) A student may request a delay in making the thesis or part of the thesis available.
+The request with justification shall be submitted to the Dean before the submission of the thesis.
+The Dean decides whether to postpone access to the thesis.
+He or she may authorise the postponement of the access to the thesis, part of it or its annex for a maximum period of 5 years.

 Article 32